 Stay tuned for more information on SPIFI in the coming months!

-3. Approval of a local model for community RCME planning, development and delivery
+3. Approval of a local model for RCME Community Program planning, development and delivery

-One of the requirements for communities accessing annual funding, is that the model for Community RCME must be acceptable to the community of physicians.
+One of the requirements for communities accessing annual funding, is that the model for the RCME Community Program must be acceptable to the community of physicians.
 This includes several elements, including:

-- Every physician in the community receives information about Community RCME and has an opportunity to participate in the development of a local model;
+- Every physician in the community receives information about the RCME Community Program and has an opportunity to participate in the development of a local model;

 - Approval of the local model requires all relevant physician groups to review and approve the model that is developed;